npm/npm/doc/files/package.json.md

     }

-This feature is helpful for local offline development and creating tests that require npm installing where you don't want to hit an external server, but should not be used when publishing packages to the public registry.
+This feature is helpful for local offline development and creating tests that require npm installing where you don’t want to hit an external server, but should not be used when publishing packages to the public registry.

 ## devDependencies

-If someone is planning on downloading and using your module in their program, then they probably don't want or need to download and build the external test or documentation framework that you use.
+If someone is planning on downloading and using your module in their program, then they probably don’t want or need to download and build the external test or documentation framework that you use.

-In this case, it's best to map these additional items in a `devDependencies` object.
+In this case, it’s best to map these additional items in a `devDependencies` object.

 These things will be installed when doing `npm link` or `npm install`